-If the allegation relates to a person who works with children (including Cambridge United staff), then the Safeguarding Officer will refer the incident to the LADO if that person has:
+If the allegation relates to a person who works with children and adults at risk, then the DSO will refer the incident to the Local Authority Designated Officer (LADO) if that person has:

-- Behaved in a way that has harmed or may have harmed a child. - Possibly committed a criminal offence against or related to a child. - Behaved towards a child in a way that indicates they may pose a risk of harm to children.
+- Behaved in a way that has harmed or may have harmed a child. - Possibly committed a criminal offence against or related to a child. - Behaved towards a child in a way that indicates they may pose a risk of harm to children or adults at risk.